Sometimes you don’t want to wait for a vacation to get out of town for a bit! That’s where our list of day trips from Cincinnati comes in!

 Hueston Woods, Ohio

-From downtown Cincinnati: 47 miles, ~1 hour drive
+Distance from downtown Cincinnati: 47 miles, approx. 1 hour drive

 Hueston Woods isn’t too far from Cincinnati, but offers a day full of outdoor adventure: